Academic Policies & Procedures for Undergraduates (“T-Reqs”)

 Identification Numbers Students are assigned a variety of identifiers; take care to distinguish among them.

-Independent Study An Independent Study (I.S.) gives you the option to pursue a research or another academic topic that may interest you with the guidance of a faculty member.
+Independent Study An Independent Study (I.S.) gives you the option to pursue a research or another academic topic that may interest you with the guidance of a regular rank faculty member.

 Internships, Credit for Duke supports internships as valuable learning experiences, but academic credit at Duke for internships is limited.